Age UK: Branding

 The two brand logos from the merged charities gradually disappeared after the new Age UK brand was launched (on 19 April 2010) and new brand-awareness developed during 2010.
 Hollywood stars Eleanor Bron, Brian Cox and Ian McKellen appeared in a series of TV advertisements to support the new charity.
-All three actors gave their time free of charge.

 Fundraising

 Age UK helps to fund, and is aided with funds raised by, the national will-making scheme Will aid, in which participating solicitors waive their usual fee to write a basic will and in exchange invite the client to donate to charity.

 In January 2016, it was announced that Age UK's would be one of the chosen charities for Santander's The Discovery Project alongside Barnardo's.
-As well giving as financial donations to the charity project, Santander will also allow staff to volunteer on the phonelines.
+As well as giving financial donations to the charity project, Santander will also allow staff to volunteer on the phonelines.

 The Wireless

-In April 2012, Age UK launched The Wireless radio station, initially an Internet-only station, broadcasting 24 hours a day, featuring Graham Dene (ex-Capital Radio and Virgin Radio) and David Hamilton (ex-BBC Radio, Capital Gold and Saga Radio) as the lead presenters, The Wireless provides "a mix of music, entertainment, and information to improve later life in the UK".
-It also features a weekly news and current affairs show, Agenda, hosted by broadcaster and former BBC newsreader Martyn Lewis.
+In April 2012, Age UK launched The Wireless radio station, initially an Internet-only station, broadcasting 24 hours a day, featuring Graham Dene (ex-Capital Radio and Virgin Radio) and David Hamilton (ex-BBC Radio and Saga Radio) as the lead presenters, The Wireless provided "a mix of music, entertainment, and information to improve later life in the UK".
+It also featured a weekly news and current affairs show, Agenda, hosted by broadcaster and former BBC newsreader Martyn Lewis.
 In 2018, Wireless Radio was scaled down to a playlist presented on TuneIn.

 Criticism

-In 2016 Age UK came under fire for recommending an energy tariff through a partnership with E.On.
+In 2016 Age UK was criticised for recommending an energy tariff through a partnership with E.On.
 The Sun claimed Age UK’s Enterprises division was overcharging customers signing up to a E.ON/Age Concern gas and electricity tariff marketed to older customers.
 It emerged that Age UK had made millions by providing insurance and funeral services to older people via Age UK Enterprises Ltd.

 In 2019 it was claimed that Age UK was sending users through its commercial arm (Age Co) to an equity release advice service provided by Hub Financial, a company wholly owned by Just Group.
 While customers were told that Hub compared deals from a panel of five providers, its advice process was structured so that in most cases a customer would be offered a deal by just one panel member, namely Just.